Daniel-Chin/Python_Lib/readme.md

 PySerial already has a CLI monitor, but when it receives
 color formatting codes, it tries to print unprintable
 characters.
 Let's fix that.
+Features:
+- Color formatting.
-Also, we attach a time stamp to each line.
+- Attach a time stamp to each line.
+- Merge multiple ports into one terminal.

 [source code](https://github.com/Daniel-Chin/Python_Lib/blob/master/serial_monitor_colored.py)